Kyle Higashioka Player Props: Yankees vs. Mets

 Kyle Higashioka At The Plate

-- Higashioka is batting .223 with eight doubles, five home runs and eight walks.
+- Higashioka is batting .220 with eight doubles, five home runs and nine walks.

-- Higashioka has picked up an RBI in 40.4% of his games this year, with two or more RBI in 7.7% of his games.
+- Higashioka has an RBI in 21 of 53 games this season, with multiple RBI in four of them.

-- He has scored at least once 13 times this season (25.0%), including one multi-run game.
+- He has scored at least one run 13 times this year (24.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.